CHANNILLO

 “Now,” Behemoth said abruptly, breaking Belphegor’s line of thoughts.
 “I’m here to tell you whether they were directly involved in their tale about your father’s descent, am I?
 Sure, they were there.
 They followed your father as you can see by their appearances.
 So, what about it?”

 Belphegor made a face.
-“I thought she just told you I’m not a fucking youngling, so stop treating me like one.
-They wouldn’t have made me call your ass here if that was only the case!
+"I thought she just told you I’m not a fucking youngling, so stop treating me like one.
+They wouldn’t have made me call you here if there wasn’t more to it!
 Something happened then, what was it?”

 Behemoth didn’t exactly intend to keep his silence.
 He was wary as to how much he could reveal to his unholy younger brother regarding his damned father.